uds-psl/coq-library-undecidability/README.md

 ### Troubleshooting

-#### Windows

-If you use Visual Studio Code on Windows 10 with Windows Subsystem for Linux (WSL), then local opam switches may cause issues.
-To avoid this, you can use a non-local opam switch, i.e. `opam switch create 4.07.1+flambda`.

 #### Coq version

-Be careful that this branch only compiles under `Coq 8.15`.
+Be careful that this branch only compiles under `Coq 8.16`.
 If you want to use a different Coq version you have to change to a different branch.
 Due to compatibility issues, not every branch contains exactly the same problems.
 We recommend to use the newest branch if possible.